Boston Christmas Tree: Donation

 Nova Scotia donated a large Christmas tree to the city of Boston in thanks and remembrance for the help Boston Red Cross and the Massachusetts Public Safety Committee provided immediately after the Halifax Explosion of 1917.
 Another tree was sent in 1971, and every year since.

 The annual gift was started by the Lunenburg County Christmas Tree Producers Association to promote Christmas tree exports as well as acknowledge the Boston support after the explosion.
 The gift was taken over by the Nova Scotia Government in 1976 to continue the goodwill gesture and to promote trade and tourism.

 In 2017, in honor of the 100th anniversary of the explosion, Boston Mayor Marty Walsh, Halifax Mayor Michael Savage, and Nova Scotia Premier Stephen McNeil unveiled a plaque on the Boston Common near the site of the tree.
 The tree that year was donated in honor of first responders in the two cities.

 Joseph Slauenwhite donated the first two trees.
 The tree typically comes from the southern half of the province, but in 2014 the tree came from Antigonish County, in the north and in 2016 the first tree ever from Cape Breton Island was selected.
 In 2018, the first tree from Cumberland County was donated.

 The province also donates smaller trees to Rosie's Place and the Pine Street Inn, homeless shelters in Boston.

 Tree selection

 The Christmas Tree Extension Specialist whose responsibility it is to select a tree is "always looking" for trees, and keeps a list of trees for years.
+They also receive between 8-10 families a year who volunteer their own tree.
 The scouting for the current year's tree begins in June and July.